 Special plant is required at a steelworks in order to granulate the slag.
 Granulation causes the molten slag to solidify in a glassy state, in which form the slag easily reacts with alkali or lime to form strength-giving silicate hydrates essentially the same as those produced by Portland cement.
 Without the rapid chilling of granulation, the slag crystallises into unreactive minerals.
 The market for granulated slag grew after 1970, and granulators started to be installed.
 But a massive decline in British steel production followed.
 As mentioned above, Portland Blastfurnace Slag Cement had a small market, mainly in Scotland, since WWI.
 In many other countries, it formed a substantial proportion of the market.
 However, by the 1970s, the user end of the cement market was sophisticated, and users preferred to add ground slag at the mixer rather than to have it delivered in a "value added" form as part of the cement.
 There has been a certain increase in the amount of PBFC made, but it remains only a few percent of the market.

 Pulverised fuel ash is produced by power stations that burn pulverised coal.
-Because the mineral matter in the coal suspended in air is released directly into an intense flame, this causes melting to occur extremely rapidly, so quickly that water and carbon dioxide in its chemistry have not yet been evolved.
+Because the mineral matter in finely divided coal particles suspended in air is released directly into an intense flame, this causes melting to occur extremely rapidly - so quickly that water and carbon dioxide in its chemistry have not yet been evolved.
 This causes the particle to "blow up" into a thin-shelled bubble, which subsequently freezes in this form.
 The larger of these "cenospheres" often contain many smaller spheres inside them.
 To a certain extent, pfa can act as a pozzolan and contribute to strength of a concrete to which it is added.
 Perhaps more important is the flowability conferred by the spherical nature of the particles, allowing lower water/cement ratio and therefore lower cement content for a given strength target.
 Historically, the purity of ash was a problem - tarry carbon particles contaminate it and these cause delayed setting and poor concrete appearance.
 More recently, techniques have evolved for better power station combustion control, producing cleaner ash, and for separating out the carbon from dirty ash.
 As with granulated slag, the tendency has been for users to add it at the concrete mixer.
 A few cement plants have produced Portland Pozzolanic Cements using pfa but these have remained relatively low-volume products.

 The application of carbon-reduction undertakings in the last twenty years has resulted in a much more focussed approach to reducing the amount of Portland clinker made.
 Even the most efficient cement kiln, burning gas, releases 0.7 tonnes of CO2 per tonne of Portland clinker made, and future technical refinements can't make much of a dent in this.
 Current research is therefore focussed on developing new cement systems that can replace Portland clinker.
 Since Portland clinker is the subject of this website, these new products are outside its scope.
 Despite its currently rising production in the developing world, it is expected that Portland cement will cease to be produced in quantity by 2050.